Are you dealing with a disrespectful teenager?

 Families in which the parents do have rules for kids’ behavior but apply them inconsistently are also likely to produce disrespectful teenagers.

-Inconsistency can occur where a parent arbitrarily applies different rules on different days for no apparent reason.
+Inconsistency can occur when a parent arbitrarily applies different rules on different days for no apparent reason.

 For example, allowing a child to stay up till 10:30 pm on one weekday but insisting they turn their lights out by 8:30 pm the next weekday.